Your Guide to Knocking Down a Wall

 Cut through the studs at the bottom of the wall with a reciprocating saw.
 Ask one of your volunteers to help by holding the stud in place as you cut.
 Once you have cut through the stud and nails, pull it out.

 When all the studs are gone, you'll need to remove the top and base plates.
 Use the pry bar to remove the top plate first.
 Have your helper hold the top plate in place so it doesn’t fall, and repeat the same process to get rid of the base.

-Pro Tip: If you plan to redo your floors, pick the best flooring option for your family in the new open space.
+Now that you’ve cleared the way, it’s time to start bringing your space together.
+Repaint your whole ceiling to guarantee a cohesive appearance.
+If you plan to redo your floors, pick the best flooring option for your family in the new, open space.
 There are many options for family-friendly floors that hold up over time.
-Hardwood, carpet or bamboo are some of the popular options to consider.
+Hardwood, carpet or bamboo are some popular options to consider.

 Removing an interior wall can totally transform a space by allowing more natural light to shine through and making your home seem larger overall.

 Have more walls to knock down?
 Check out our other guides with specific tips for plaster walls, wood paneling and more.

 Are you knocking down a wall in your home?
 We're listening.
 Head over to Twitter or Facebook, and use #dumpstersblog to join the conversation.